 Be there around the months when the lease renews.
 Maintain a low-key presence.
 Show appreciation for your leasing personnel.

 Write good reviews on their sites.
 Don't be a pain in the neck.
 If you are out of town half the year, you may need a favor someday.

 Require the maximum deposit.
 I ask for the amount it would cost to fly home with little notice, which is about two weeks rent.

 If they are not solvent enough to meet your requirement, you don’t want them as a tenant.
 Don’t apologize.
 Don’t feel pressured or guilty.
-It’s your stuff, your lease, your responsibility to provide an attractive living space and maintain the arrangement with your landlord.
+It’s your stuff, your lease, and your joband maintain the arrangement with your landlord.

-Keep a personal presence by recruiting a friend to be your representative in your absence, even if you pay them.
-I have contracted a very charming, beautiful friend who can “drop by” or make a call to “make sure everything’s okay” if the rent is a day late.
+Keep a personal presence.
+Recruit a friend to be your representative in your absence.
+Pay them.
+I have contracted a very charming, beautiful friend who can “drop by” or make a call to “make sure everything’s okay” if I have a concern.
 I try to introduce them casually when I hand over the keys.

 Your guest/tenant knows you’re out of the country.
 Introducing them to your friends in the neighborhood when you meet them or turn over the keys gives the transaction a personal touch.
 It conveys that you still live there and have friends - friends they might run into at the grocery store or the local bar some day.